 Well, in Nicaragua’s wet season, you can anticipate afternoon showers while enjoying clearer mornings.

-The best time to visit the falls is during wet season, preferably on an early morning mid-week.
+The best time to visit the falls is during the wet season, preferably on an early morning mid-week.

 This choice ensures fewer crowds, reduces the likelihood of rain, and provides the best opportunity to witness the waterfall in its full flow.